-If you enjoyed these shortbread cookies you should check out my other sweet treats.
-My Bakewell flapjacks, Raspberry and White Chocolate Cookies and Pistachio Date Balls are delicious, packable and make great gifts.
+If you enjoyed these shortbread biscuits you should check out my other sweet treats.
+My Bakewell flapjacks, Raspberry and White Chocolate Cookies and Date Nut Balls are delicious, packable and make great gifts.
 I recommend my No Bake Mini Biscoff Cheesecake if you are after another dessert you can prepare ahead of time.

 Did you try this recipe?
 It would be really great if you could leave a comment and a star rating ⭐️.
 I would love to receive your feedback and know that other readers find it helpful too.

 Don't forget to tag #knifeandsoulrecipes on Instagram or @knifeandsoul on Pinterest!